hughy603/anaconda-to-miniconda/CONTRIBUTING.md

 1. **Run pre-commit checks**: `pre-commit run --all-files`

-   - Note: A pre-push hook has been added that automatically runs this check before pushing, helping prevent CI failures due to formatting or linting issues
-   - The pre-push hook will block pushes if any linting or formatting issues are found, ensuring code quality standards are maintained
    - Many hooks are configured to automatically fix issues when possible (like ruff with --fix flag)

-- The pre-push hook will block pushes if any linting or formatting issues are found, ensuring code quality standards are maintained
-  - Note: A pre-push hook has been added that automatically runs this check before pushing, helping prevent CI failures due to formatting or linting issues
+   - Running this before committing helps prevent CI failures due to formatting or linting issues
+   - For a faster development cycle, you can run specific hooks: `pre-commit run ruff`

 1. **Run tests**: `pytest`